ALOS-3

-Advanced Land Observing Satellite 3 (ALOS-3), also called Daichi 3, was a 3-ton Japanese satellite launched on March 7 2023.
+Advanced Land Observing Satellite 3 (ALOS-3), also called Daichi 3, was a 3-ton Japanese satellite launched on March 7 2023 which failed to reach orbit.
 It was to succeed the optical sensor PRISM (Panchromatic Remote-sensing Instruments for Stereo Mapping) carried on the ALOS satellite, which operated from 2006 to 2011.
-The ALOS-2 satellite and the future ALOS-4 satellite meanwhile carries a synthetic-aperture radar.
+The ALOS-2 satellite and the ALOS-4 satellite carry synthetic-aperture radar.

 The satellite was launched as the payload on the first launch of the H3 rocket in March 2023.
 A failure of the second stage engine to ignite led to the rocket along with its payload ALOS-3 being destroyed by use of Flight Termination System (FTS) to prevent risk of falling debris.

 Spacecraft details

-ALOS-3 has a mass of 3 tonnes, and 7 reaction wheels.
+ALOS-3 had a mass of 3 tonnes, and 7 reaction wheels.

 Launch

 ALOS-3 launched from Tanegashima, Japan by a H3 rocket on 7 March 2023.
-Previously the launch was scheduled for 17 February but was aborted seconds before liftoff.
+Initially the launch was scheduled for 17 February but was aborted seconds before liftoff.

+Timeline

 Mission and sensors

-If successfully launched, ALOS-3 would have been an Earth observation satellite and was to be used to monitor natural disasters as well as for cartography.
+If it had been successfully launched, ALOS-3 would have been an Earth observation satellite and was to be used to monitor natural disasters as well as for cartography.
 ALOS-3 carried OPS (OPtical Sensor), a multi-band optical camera which is an upgrade from the PRISM sensor.
 OPS was capable of observing a 70 km wide strip of land on Earth.
 In addition to the RGB and infrared band covered by the predecessor ALOS satellite, ALOS-3 has two additional bandwidths: coastal and red edge.
 Coastal allows observation underwater up to a depth of 30m, while red edge was to be used to monitor vegetation growth.